+With the exception of the Company's international distributor, as described in Note 18, Significant Customer Concentrations, the balance of the Company's trade receivables do not represent a substantial concentration of credit risk.
 Most of the Company's sales are generated in North America, to a large number of customers.
 Management periodically evaluates the collectability of the trade receivables to determine the amounts that are doubtful of collection and determine a proper allowance for doubtful accounts.
-Accordingly, the Company's trade receivables do not represent a substantial concentration of credit risk.